 The Company generally provides a warranty against defects in material and workmanship.
 The Company provides a 3-year, 5-year or lifetime warranty on Inogen One systems and a 3-year and lifetime warranty on Inogen At Home systems sold.
 The Company only offers a lifetime warranty for direct-to-consumer sales of its oxygen concentrators.
 For a fixed price, the Company agrees to provide a fully functional oxygen concentrator for the remaining life of the patient.
 Lifetime warranties are only offered to patients upon the initial sale of oxygen concentrators directly from the Company and are non-transferable.
 The Company's products are subject to regulatory and quality standards.
-The Company establishes an accrued liability for the estimated warranty costs at the time of revenue recognition, with a corresponding provision to cost of goods sold.
+The Company evaluates the liability for the estimated warranty costs at the time of revenue recognition, with a corresponding provision to cost of goods sold.
 The Company evaluates the liability each reporting period.
 Warranty costs are primarily estimated based on product return rates, historical warranty repair costs incurred and historical failure rates.
-The Company may make further adjustments to the warranty reserve when deemed appropriate, giving additional consideration to length of time the product version has been sold and future expectations of performance based on new features and capabilities.
-Actual warranty costs could differ materially from the estimated amounts.
+The Company may make further adjustments to the warranty reserve when deemed appropriate, giving additional consideration to length the estimated amounts.